ShyamRazesh/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/README.md

 Acknowledgments: SoC design Program by [Mr. Kunal Ghosh](https://www.linkedin.com/in/kunal-ghosh-vlsisystemdesign-com-28084836) , [VLSI System Design](https://www.vlsisystemdesign.com)

 ## OpenSource Physical Design
-This repository contains all the information studied and created during the [Advanced Physical Design Using OpenLANE / SKY130](https://www.vlsisystemdesign.com/advanced-physical-design-using-openlane-sky130/) workshop.
+This repository contains all the information studied and created during the [Digital VLSI SoC Design and Planning](https://vsdsquadron.vlsisystemdesign.com/digital-vlsi-soc-design-and-planning/) workshop.
 It is primarily foucused on a complete RTL2GDS flow using the open-soucre flow named OpenLANE.
 [PICORV32A](https://github.com/YosysHQ/picorv32) RISC-V core design is used for the purpose.

 ## Introduction To RTL to GDSII Flow
 RTL to GDSII Flow refers to the all the steps involved in converting a logical Register Transfer Level(RTL) Design to a fabrication ready GDSII format.
 GDSII is a database file format which is an industry standard for data exchange of IC layout artwork.
 The RTL to GSDII flow consists of following steps: